 After the closing date, the selection panel will read your application and determine if you have met the work-related requirements and will consider if you are to be shortlisted.
-If you are shortlisted, you will be contacted to make arrangements for the next part of the selection process.
+If you are shortlisted the selection panel will contact you to make arrangements for the next part of the selection process.

-2. The next stage of the selection process
+2. The selection process

 Congratulations!
 You are through to the next stage of the selection process.
 You may be invited for an interview or asked to complete other assessments.
+If you are invited for an interview, the questions are usually given to you before the interview so you have some time to prepare your response.
+If you are expected to deliver a presentation or undertake an assessment, this information is usually provided well in advance.

 Don't worry; we are not here to trick you!
-Interview questions and assessments will be based on the actual job and the work-related requirements and capabilities.
-In addition, referee checks will be undertaken to verify your ability to do the job and can sometimes be used as part of the shortlisting process.
-If you have any questions about this part of the process, please speak with the contact person.
+Interview questions and assessments will be based on the actual job and work-related requirements.
+In addition, referee checks may also be undertaken to verify your ability to do the job and can sometimes be used as part of the shortlisting process.
+If you have any questions about this part of the process, please speak with the selection panel or contact person.